Insurance Pricing Forecast Using XGBoost Regressor

 Evaluation The Model

 We can use our model to make predictions on both our training and test sets now that we've trained it.
-The code looks for metrics like MSE, RMSE, MAE, and R^2 to see how well a machine learning model that was taught with linear regression on training data is doing.
-The results are then shown.
+The code checks metrics like MSE, RMSE, MAE, and R^2.
+These metrics evaluate the performance of the linear regression model by assessing its accuracy on the training data, followed by presenting the results.

 from sklearn.metrics import mean_squared_error, r2_score, mean_absolute_percentage_error